todogroup/osposurvey/2020/questions.md

 * AGPL
 * No preference
 * Other (please specify)
->LH,4/13/20  - In 2020, changed No license to No preference and made this question required.
-Make this question required.
+>LH, note for survey coding, 4/22/20: Changed "No license" to "No preference", spilt GPL into two answers and made this question required.

 43. Which of the following open source compliance methodologies and initiatives does your organization utilize or participate in?
 * ClearlyDefined